Hans Selye's Stressful Theory

 “It is the function of science to discover the existence of a general reign of order in nature and to find the causes governing this order.
 And this refers in equal measure to the relations of man-social and political-and to the entire universe as a whole.”--Dmitri Mendeleev

 Hans Selye MD, PhD (1907-1982) is the Father of stress theory.
 During medical school in Hungary, he suspected that a common mechanism causes weight loss, discomfort, fever, fatigue, edema, and inflammation in diverse diseases.
 A Rockefeller scholarship brought him to McGill University, where he discovered that "noxious agents" induce a pathological triad in laboratory rats (swelling of the adrenal cortex, atrophy of the thymus, and gastric ulcers).(1) He hypothesized that a physiological “stress mechanism” causes disease, and that its discovery would enable a “unified theory of medicine.”(1, 2)

 Great excitement followed the 1953 discovery of DNA.
-Many believed that Selye's stress mechanism would explain embryology, physiology, pathology, stress, and perhaps even the very secret of life.
+Many believed that Selye's hypothetical mechanism would explain embryology, physiology, pathology, stress, and perhaps even the very secret of life.
 Selye became the most prominent physician in the world.
 He trained hundreds of researchers and led an international search for the stress mechanism that lasted 30 years and squandered hundreds of careers, thousands of tortured test animals, and millions of dollars.
 It achieved important discoveries, but failed to find any clue of the stress mechanism, and besmirched the reputation of science.
 Selye’s ideas were abandoned and he died frustrated and forgotten.

 In retrospect, Selye was ahead of his time, like Jules Verne predicting trips to the moon before rockets were invented.
 His theory was never disproved, but prominent professors proclaimed that no single mechanism could explain the multiple manifestations of embryology, physiology, pathology and stress.
 Meanwhile, theoretical progress stagnated.(3,4) Finally, 30 years after stress theory was abandoned, fresh information from unrelated research has revealed the testable “mammalian stress mechanism” (MSM) that Selye postulated.